DavidykZhao/DavidykZhao.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: All models are wrong, but some are useful.
+subtitle: You know, all models are wrong, but some are useful.
 css: "/css/aboutme.css"

 ---